Mock EVM Review Process for IBRs – What is it and why do it?

 Ten Six Approach

-1) A compliance matrix annotated with your company’s processes and procedures currently in place and how well they satisfy ANSI-748 Guidelines.
+1) A compliance matrix annotated with your company’s processes and procedures currently in place and how well they satisfy EIA-748 Guidelines.

-2) How well the tools you have in place can enable your company to be able to generate necessary documentation required to address the ANSI-748 Guidelines.
+2) How well the tools you have in place can enable your company to be able to generate necessary documentation required to address the EIA-748 Guidelines.

 3) What training is needed to position your team to ensure a successful EVM Certification Review.